oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 ```

 Note that while we describe a program as a tree of operations, Bytecode DSL interpreters _do not construct or execute ASTs_.
-The bytecode builder takes an operation tree specification via a sequence of method calls and automatically synthesizes a bytecode program that implements the operation tree.
+The bytecode builder takes an operation tree specification via a sequence of method calls (e.g., `beginIfThen()`, `endIfThen()`) and automatically synthesizes a bytecode program that implements the operation tree.

 Bytecode DSL interpreters have two kinds of operations: built-in and custom.